-- ensure that every job description and person specification for roles in school includes a description of the role holder's responsibility for safeguarding; - ask at least one value-based question at interview for every role in school about the candidate's attitude to safeguarding and motivation for working with children; - verify the preferred candidate's mental and physical fitness to carry out their work responsibilities; - obtain references for all shortlisted candidates, including internal candidates; - carry out additional or alternative checks for applicants who have lived or worked outside the UK; - ensure that applicants for teaching posts are not subject to a prohibition order issued by the Secretary of State; - check that governors are not the subject of a section 128 direction made by the Secretary of State prohibiting or restricting her/him from taking part in the management of an independent school, academy or free school because a person subject to any such prohibition or restriction is disqualified from being a governor.
+- ensure that every job description and person specification for roles in school includes a description of the role holder's responsibility for safeguarding; - ask at least one value-based question at interview for every role in school about the candidate's attitude to safeguarding and motivation for working with children; - verify the preferred candidate's mental and physical fitness to carry out their work responsibilities; - obtain references for all shortlisted candidates, including internal candidates - consider carrying out an online search as part of their due diligence on the shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online, which the school or college might want to explore with the applicant at interview.
+Schools and colleges should inform shortlisted candidates that online searches may be done as part of due diligence checks - carry out additional or alternative checks for applicants who have lived or worked outside the UK; - ensure that applicants for teaching posts are not subject to a prohibition order issued by the Secretary of State; - academies, independent schools and free schools check that an applicant for a management position is not the subject of a section 128 direction made by the secretary of state prohibiting or restricting her/him from taking part in the management of an independent school, academy or free school; - maintained schools check that governors are not the subject of a section 128 direction made by the Secretary of State prohibiting or restricting her/him from taking part in the management of an independent school, academy or free school because a person subject to any such prohibition or restriction is disqualified from being a governor